Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Introduction

 Modeling buildings is a challenging task in general since inside temperatures, air quality, or visual comfort, among others, all depend on highly stochastic exogenous factors mainly driven by the weather and the behavior of the occupants \cite{boodi2018intelligent, fan2017short, shamsi2020framework, tian2018review}.
 Additionally, the introduction of solar panels, heat pumps, battery storage, electric vehicles, and other new technologies makes it harder to model building operations as a whole and calls for scalable and flexible methods \cite{shamsi2021feature}.

 Most of the existing models are focused on commercial buildings \cite{boodi2018intelligent} and study single-step predictors \cite{afroz2018modeling, cai2019day}, which work adequately for energy consumption predictions in design or retrofitting applications.
-On the other hand, in this work, we design control-oriented thermal models for a residential case study that could, for example, be used in a Reinforcement Learning (RL) control strategy.
-This calls for short-term multi-step temperature predictions to be able to minimize energy consumption while maintaining the comfort of the occupants.
-Indeed, while RL can generally be applied in a model-free fashion, learning via interactions with the real system, the data-inefficiency of RL algorithms \cite{wang2020reinforcement} and the slow dynamics of buildings often require agents to be trained over thousands of days of data to attain sufficient performance \cite{wan2018residential, yu2019deep}.
-This is, however, not feasible in practice and we still rely on simulations to train RL agents.
+On the other hand, in this work, we design control-oriented thermal models for a residential case study that could, for example, be used in \nText{to learn}\rText{a} Reinforcement Learning (RL) control \nText{policies}\rText{strategy}.
+This calls for short-term multi-step temperature predictions, to be able to minimize energy consumption while maintaining the comfort of the occupants.
+Indeed, while RL can generally be applied in a model-free fashion, \rText{learning via interactions with the real system,} the data-inefficiency of RL algorithms \cite{wang2020reinforcement} and the slow dynamics of buildings often require agents to be trained over thousands of days of data \rText{to attain sufficient performance} \cite{wan2018residential, yu2019deep}\nText{, which is not feasible in practice.}\rText{.
+This is, however, not feasible in practice and we still rely on simulations to train RL agents.}

 While classically engineered physics-based models still dominate the field, researchers recently started to leverage the growing amount of available data to design data-driven building models.
 Such models generally perform better, are more flexible, and rely on less technical knowledge, but require a lot of past data to be trained on and lack generalization guarantees outside of the training data \cite{afroz2018modeling}.
-This is particularly true for models based on Neural Networks (NNs), which can be very data-inefficient and fail when new input data the networks were not trained on is fed to them \cite{djeumou2021neural}.
-In particular, there are no guarantees that a classical NN captures the underlying physics, i.e. follows the laws of thermodynamics in the case of thermal modeling, which is however critical for control-oriented applications, as detailed below.
+This is particularly true for models based on Neural Networks (NNs), which can be very data-inefficient and fail when new input\nText{s they} \rText{data the networks}were not trained on \rText{is}\nText{are} fed to them~\cite{djeumou2021neural}, \nText{which is known as their \textit{generalization issue}}.
+In particular, there are no guarantees that a classical NN \rText{captures}\nText{follows} the underlying physics, \rText{i.e. follows}\nText{e.g.} the laws of thermodynamics in the case of thermal modeling\rText{, which}\nText{.
+This} is however critical for control-oriented applications\rText{, as detailed below.}\nText{, e.g. to ensure the RL agents trained on these models capture the impact of heating and cooling correctly.}